Stadium 974

-Stadium 974 (استاد ٩٧٤, previously known as Ras Abu Aboud Stadium) is a football stadium now slated for dismantlement in Ras Abu Aboud, Doha, Qatar, about 10 km east of Doha.
-Opened 30 November 2021, it is a temporary venue, made from 974 recycled shipping containers, that hosted matches during the 2021 FIFA Arab Cup and the 2022 FIFA World Cup, after which dismantlement began.
-It was the first temporary venue in FIFA World Cup history.
+Stadium 974 (استاد ٩٧٤, previously known as Ras Abu Aboud Stadium) is a football stadium in Ras Abu Aboud, Doha, Qatar, about 10km east of Doha.
+Officially opened on 30 November 2021, Stadium 974 was the first planned temporary venue in FIFA World Cup history.

+The stadium hosted test matches during the 2021 FIFA Arab Cup and was a landmark venue during the 2022 FIFA World Cup.
+The legacy plans involved dismantling the stadium and moving it to Africa or South America, and the former site to be transformed with a waterfront development.
+However as of November 2025, this has not happened and the stadium currently still sits in its original site.
+Most recently, the venue was used for the 2024 FIFA Intercontinental Cup and the 2024 Trophée des Champions and the venue is also planned to host matches in the 2025 FIFA Arab Cup.

 Design and construction

-The stadium was designed by Fenwick Iribarren Architects.
-Constructed on a 450,000 square-metre waterfront site, it had a modular design and incorporated 974 recycled shipping containers in homage to the site's industrial history and the international dialing code for Qatar (+974).
-Some of the containers housed stadium amenities such as bathrooms and concessions.
-The entire structure is to be dismantled and is designed to be reassembled elsewhere; it was the first temporary venue in FIFA World Cup history.
+Created by Spain's Fenwick Iribarren Architects in collaboration with Schlaich Bergermann Partner and Hilson Moran, this stadium utilised repurposed shipping containers and recycled steel, resulting in cost-effective construction and reduced waste.
+Constructed on a 450,000 square-metre (111-acre) waterfront site, it has a modular design and incorporates 974 recycled shipping containers in homage to the site's strategic location, industrial history and the international dialing code for Qatar (+974).

-The stadium was one of eight built, renovated or reconstructed for the 2022 FIFA World Cup.
-The procurement process for the stadium conversion began in 2017.
 The construction of the stadium involved HBK Contracting Company (HBK), DCB-QA, Time Qatar, Fenwick Iribarren Architects (FI-A), Schlaich Bergermann Partner and Hilson Moran.
 Fenwick Iribarren Architects said "the idea was to avoid building a "white elephant", a stadium that is left unused or underused after the tournament ends, as happened following previous World Cups."

-The stadium received a four-star rating from the Global Sustainability Assessment System (GSAS).

 History

+The stadium is one of eight stadiums built, renovated or reconstructed for the 2022 FIFA World Cup.
+The procurement process for the stadium conversion began in 2017.

 The stadium was initially announced under the name Ras Abu Aboud Stadium.
 During a launch event on 20 November 2021, the venue was officially renamed Stadium 974.

 It hosted its first match on 30 November 2021 on the opening day of the 2021 FIFA Arab Cup, between the United Arab Emirates and Syria.
 The stadium hosted six matches during the tournament.

 The stadium hosted seven games in the 2022 FIFA World Cup, including Brazil vs. South Korea in the Round of 16.

-Future use

-It was originally expected that the reassembled stadium would go to somewhere in Africa, but there are suggestions it may go to Uruguay, where it may be used for the 2030 FIFA World Cup if the Uruguay–Argentina–Chile–Paraguay bid succeeds.